 “Our cause is noble; it is the cause of mankind!” —George Washington

 The mission of this essay is to provide our fellow Americans with a foundational understanding of Liberty, so that we may all more effectively “Support and Defend” the unalienable Rights of Mankind as enumerated in our Declaration of Independence, and enshrined in our Republic’s Constitu tion.
 If this essay inspires you to action, then I invite you to help us distribute millions of The Patriot Post’s highly-acclaimed Patriot’s Primer on American Liberty booklets.
 As a preface on Liberty, “endowed by [our] Creator,” these pocket guides are a vital educational resource for Patriots of all ages.
 They are available for bulk purchase and distribution for students, grassroots organizations, civic clubs, political alliances, military and public service personnel, professional associations and other groups.
-(This content may not be reproduced, in whole or in part, without written permission from its author.)
+(This content may not be reproduced, in whole or in part, without written permission from the author, Mark Alexander.)

 Sons of Liberty — The Fight for Freedom